KSanders7070/NASR_2_SCT/README.md

    amount of time to complete than the other processes.

  - Due to limitations of .BAT files, Weather Stations will appear anywhere between 0.1 to 2.0 miles offset.
+Only stations that corrispond with an airport will be shown.

 KNOWN ISSUES: